DarkSpots/darkspotdiv/README.md

 number of species remaining to be described and geolocated at a cumulative area comparable to that of biodiversity hotspots (Ondo, I., Dhanjal-Adams and K.L., Pironon, S., 2024).
-See following link for more information:
+See the following links for more information:

 - **State of the World’s Plants and Fungi Symposium 2023: Day 2**
   [2023SOTWPF](https://www.youtube.com/watch?v=Ya_9t2TxQFw "2023SOTWPF")